 Listening to spatial audio on AirPods Pro or AirPods Max

-To get started, make sure your AirPods are connected to your supported device using Bluetooth.
-From there:
+Before you begin, make sure that your AirPods are connected to your supported device via Bluetooth.
+Once you've done that, follow these steps:

-- Tap on the Settings app on your device.
+- Tap the Settings app on your device.

 - Choose the info button next to your AirPods.